Officers, N.C.O.s & Men of the 1st Battalion, Commemorated on the Thiepval Memorial

 However, on 24th December 1914 William was tried by Field General Court Martial for: “Whilst on active service leaving his post without orders from a superior officer.”
 He was sentenced to 24 days Field Punishment No. 1, to expire 24th January 1915.
 He also forfeited those days in calculation of future pension entitlement.
 The War Diary states that the Battalion were “in billets at BAILLEUL.
 Went for a route march” on the 31st which may be why the offence was not treated more seriously.

 At the end of his punishment period he was treated at 12 General Hospital (Rouen) for two venereal diseases and again on 21st February 1915 for ringworm.

+William was the only man of the 1st Battalion to lose his life between 24th August and 9th September 1915.
 He was reported “Missing on or since 1st September 1915 (no other information obtainable)” and this date of death was “..accepted for official purposes on or since 1.9.15“.
-It is likely, therefore, that William was killed during the action to take Guillemont.

 Memorial: Panel 3c Killed in Action: 27 July 1916 Age: 26 Awards: Distinguished Conduct Medal; Mentioned in Despatches

 Personal: Frank was born at Walksmith’s Road, Morton, Lincolnshire, in July 1889, the son of William Joseph (Road Labourer) and Sarah Elizabeth (née Pinder) Thompson.